 2.4.13 Figure 2.12 illustrates that the ratio of lower quartile house prices to lower quartile earnings in the Borough increased relatively consistently from 2005 until the recession of 2008-2009.
 Since 2010, the ratio has steadily increased year on year to a high of 11.04 in 2018.
-This is generally consistent with the trends experienced by neighbouring authorities.
-The latest data for 2019 shows that the ratio of lower quartile house prices to lower quartile earnings in the Borough decreased to 10.21.
-This trend is seen as positive in terms of market housing becoming slightly more affordable across the Borough.
-However, this appears to be an exception against the trend for the ratio to increase over the period between 2010 to 2018.
-This recorded fall is reflective of a general trend recorded for most Hampshire districts and the south east region as a whole in 2019.
+The ratio has since decreased over 2019 and 2020 to 10.21 and 9.55 respectively.
+These trends including the more recent decreases are generally consistent with the trends experienced by neighbouring authorities.
+The more recent trend for the ratio to decrease is seen as positive in terms of market housing becoming slightly more affordable across the Borough as well as across neighbouring authorities.